iterative/dvc.org/public/static/docs/command-reference/import.md

 [DVC remote](/doc/command-reference/remote) needs to be configured in the project, containing the actual data.)

-> See `dvc import-url` to download and tack data from other supported URLs.
+> See `dvc import-url` to download and track data from other supported URLs.

 After running this command successfully, the imported data is placed in the current working directory with its original file name e.g. `data.txt`.
 An